unicolet/ouce2013/src/INSTALL.md

 Installing provision.pl
 -----------------------

-*provision.pl* is property of the OpenNMS project.
+The integration requires a working local copy of *provision.pl*.

-The integration uses a local copy of *provision.pl*.
-There is a recent version of provision.pl in the saltopennms folder.
+There is a fairly recent version of provision.pl in the saltopennms folder.

 If your system does not have all perl dependencies required by provision.pl you can install them by either using the package manager